JohnL3/milestone-project-five/README.md

 ##### NEW UPDATES I HAVE APPLIED

+- I adjusted Profile model
+  - I removed avatar_url as I realized i did not need it
+  - I removed all references to avatar_url in views.py files that contained it
+- I made changes to the profile form for updateing avatar profile
+  - I added a image validation check to check the size of an image to be uploaded
 - I have refactored code in accounts app
   - I have added email to form when registering
   - I have added check in form.py to make sure duplicate emails are not used